2016 United States presidential election: Vice presidential selection

-Trump turned his attention towards selecting a running mate after he became the presumptive nominee on May 4, 2016.
+Trump turned his attention towards selecting a running mate after he became the presumptive nominee on May 4.
 In mid-June, Eli Stokols and Burgess Everett of Politico reported that the Trump campaign was considering New Jersey Governor Chris Christie, former Speaker of the House Newt Gingrich from Georgia, Senator Jeff Sessions of Alabama, and Oklahoma Governor Mary Fallin.
 A June 30 report from The Washington Post also included Senators Bob Corker from Tennessee, Richard Burr from North Carolina, Tom Cotton from Arkansas, Joni Ernst from Iowa, and Indiana governor Mike Pence as individuals still being considered for the ticket.
 Trump also said he was considering two military generals for the position, including retired Lieutenant General Michael Flynn.

-In July 2016, it was reported that Trump had narrowed his list of possible running mates down to three: Christie, Gingrich, and Pence.

-On July 14, 2016, several major media outlets reported that Trump had selected Pence as his running mate.
-Trump confirmed these reports in a message Twitter on July 15, 2016, and formally made the announcement the following day in New York.
+It was on July 12 reported that Trump had narrowed his list of possible running mates down to three: Christie, Gingrich, and Pence.
+Two days later, several major media outlets reported that Trump had selected Pence as his running mate.
+Trump confirmed these reports in a message Twitter on July 15, and formally made the announcement the following day in New York.
 On July 19, the second night of the 2016 Republican National Convention, Pence won the Republican vice presidential nomination by acclamation.